160 Google Ranking Factors (Why Your Website is Dying)

 It’s not only about the main heading, but you should also try to use a keyword in the second, third, and the rest of headings.

 Perfect grammar is a positive signal to Google bots to consider your website as qualitative.
 Use online tools like Grammarly.

 Many people consider that linking to an external website will pass the SEO juice.
 Well, if you are outbound to the reputed website, it surely improves the SEO.

 If you write about blogging and link to a website about mobiles, it can send negative signals to Google.

 #57.
 Re-Published Content

-If you re-publish any old content then it may not index as the old once did.
+If you re-publish an old content, it may not index as it did before.
 It’s also termed as supplemental indexing.
-Google algorithm seeks the uniqueness.
+Google algorithm seeks uniqueness.

 Whether it’s about maintaining the bounce rate or to engage more readers, interlinking is always the best practice.